jab/project/Roadmap.md

   - Ship a routing solution
   - Ship a lazy-loading solution
   - Ship a l10n/i18n solution
+  - Prototype an offline-first data management and sychronization system

 ### Element Maintenance and Performance